Amish Applesauce Cake – A Super Moist Applesauce Cake Recipe

 - Boil water; whisk in baking soda until dissolved.

-- Stir in applesauce to the creamed mixture; then alternate between the water mixture and dry ingredients until everything is incorporated.
+- Stir in applesauce to the creamed mixture; then alternate between the wet ingredients and dry ingredients until everything is incorporated.

 - Add raisins and chopped walnuts; stir until combined evenly.